 Application: I learned the beneﬁt of conducting due diligence before beginning a project and how to create and implement a plan while working alongside a team.
 It is evident that based on the job description, these transferable skills will be incredibly beneﬁcial to the role in which I applied.

 Note: It is incredibly helpful to tie the “Application” aspect to the responsibilities outlined in the job description.

 Industry-Specific Interview Questions

 Industry-speciﬁc interview questions test your knowledge and skills in your target industry.
 This is your opportunity to reveal your knowledge!
-Make sure you research common industry-specifc questions online and by talking with professionals in the ﬁeld.
+Make sure you research common industry-specific questions online and by talking with professionals in the ﬁeld.